bmregner/finance_prediction/README.md

 # Finance Prediction
 # status = "In development"
 ----
-A machine learning project to predict S&P 500 prices from news and quarterly reports.
+This project is the building of an automated, general purpose, and real-time pipeline to predict financial indicators using machine learning on several news sources.

 # Contributors
 ---